On the relative Gersten conjecture for Milnor K-theory in the smooth case: Introduction

 \section{Introduction}

 Let $\mathcal{O}_K$ be a discrete valuation ring with residue field $k$ and local parameter $\pi$.
 Let $X$ be a smooth scheme of dimension $d$ over $\Spec(\mathcal{O}_K)$.
-In \cite{GL87} Gillet and Levine show that the Gersten complex
+In \cite{GL87} Gillet-Levine show that the Gersten complex

-for algebraic K-theory is exact except at the first and third place.
-The Gersten conjecture for algebraic K-theory says that this complex is exact everywhere and Gillet and Levine show that this conjecture holds if it holds for the discrete valuation ring associated to the generic point of the special fiber of $X$.
+for algebraic $K$-theory is exact except at the first and third place.
+The Gersten conjecture for algebraic $K$-theory says that this complex is exact everywhere and Gillet-Levine show that this conjecture holds if it holds for the discrete valuation ring associated to the generic point of the special fibre of $X$.
 There are analogous results for motivic cohomology by Geisser \cite[Sec.
-4]{Ge04} and under some additional assumptions by Schmidt and Strunk for $\mathbb{A}^1$-invariant cohomology theories with Nisnevich descent such as \'etale cohomology in \cite{SS19}.
+4]{Ge04}, for Bloch-Ogus theory by the author \cite{LudersBlochOgus} and under some additional assumptions by Schmidt-Strunk for $\mathbb{A}^1$-invariant cohomology theories with Nisnevich descent such as \'etale cohomology with torsion coefficients prime to the residue characteristic \cite{SS19}.
 We will say that in these cases the relative Gersten conjecture holds.

-In this article we prove the analogous result for Milnor K-theory.
-Let $\hat{K}^M_n$ denote the improved Milnor K-theory defined in \cite{Ke10} and $\hat{\mathcal{K}}^M_{n,X}$ its sheafification. $\hat{K}^M_n$ coincides with usual Milnor K-theory for fields and local rings with big residue fields.
-The main difference between (improved) Milnor K-theory and the other theories mentioned above is that it does not have a localization sequence. \begin{theorem}(Corollary \ref{maincorollary}) Let the notation be as above.
+In this article we prove the analogous result for Milnor $K$-theory.
+Let $\hat{K}^M_n$ denote the improved Milnor $K$-theory defined in \cite{Ke10} and $\hat{\mathcal{K}}^M_{n,X}$ its sheafification. $\hat{K}^M_n$ coincides with usual Milnor $K$-theory for fields and local rings with big residue fields.
+The main difference between (improved) Milnor $K$-theory and the other theories mentioned above is that it does not have a localization sequence. \begin{theorem}(Corollary \ref{maincorollary}) Let the notation be as above.
 Assume furthermore that $\O_K$ is excellent.
 Then the sequence of sheaves

 is exact.
-Furthermore, if $\O_{X,\eta}$ is the discrete valuation ring induced by the generic point of the special fiber, then $i$ is injective if the map
+Furthermore, if $\O_{X,\eta}$ is the discrete valuation ring induced by a generic point of the special fibre, then $i$ is injective if the map

-is injective. \end{theorem} Philosophically the situation may be summed up as follows: the Gersten complex for Milnor K-theory is exact when restricting to elements which are, or can be moved into, horizontal position relative to the base.
+is injective for all such $\eta$. \end{theorem} Philosophically the situation may be summed up as follows: the Gersten complex for Milnor $K$-theory is exact when restricting to elements which are, or can be moved into, horizontal position relative to the base.
 This reduces the exactness of the Gersten complex to the case of a discrete valuation ring in which case the Gersten complex is known to be exact except at the first place.
 This will get clearer in the proofs.